NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 | Weak correctness   | Automatically achieved.
 Don't need to do anything. | Don't have to do anything.
 But can still predicate TMA-unprotected IterDomains to save memory traffic on holes. | Don't have to do anything.
 But can still predicate TMA-unprotected IterDomains to save memory traffic on some holes. |
 | Strong correctness | Automatically achieved.
 Don't need to do anything. | Can be achieved by checking TMA-unprotected IterDomains and send violators to out of boundary regions.          | Unachievable.
 Raise an error.                                                                                        |

-If only weak correctness is required, we can generate code like below:
+If only weak correctness is required, we can generate unpredicated TMA instructions.
+Or, we can also generate code like below:

 ```C++
 if (predicates_for_TMA_unprotected_IterDomains) {